ibexa/documentation-developer/docs/api/rest_api_customization_and_extension.md

 ## Component Cascade / Timeline Summary
 TODO: Find the right section title
+TODO: Choose a version below
+TODO: Early explanation of CachedValue (like in https://doc.ibexa.co/en/latest/api/extending_the_rest_api/#valueobjectvisitor)

 ### (short version)
 * The REST route leads to a REST controller action witch returns an Ibexa\Rest\Value descendant (for example, an Ibexa\Rest\Server\Values\CachedValue); this return can depend on the request’s Accept HTTP header.